 They’re getting a lot of phone calls from unknown numbers.

 We all get robocalls and prank calls every so often.
-But a serious uptick in calls from blocked or unavailable numbers could signal serious trouble.
+But a serious uptick in calls from blocked or unavailable numbers could signal big trouble.
 If there’s a pattern to when these numbers call, try to be around so you can listen in.
 If your loved one lives in a senior community, alert the staff and ask them to lend a hand.

 “Close” friends popping up?
 That could mean elderly fraud.